simon-parker01/data-engineer-test/README.md

   * It also contains the data in CSV and parquet format

 * ##  Glue
- * This folder contains an AWS glue script that performs an ETL.
+ * This folder contains an AWS glue ETL script (including tests).
 Taking the data from  CSV files in one s3 bucket and writing it to another as  a parquet file
  * ### Athena
    * Contains an athena query to answer the question "When and where was the hotteset day"